neuroborus/ethers-tools/README.md

   mutableCallsTimeoutMs?: number; // Timeout for mutable calls in ms. DEFAULT: 20000 }
 export interface PriorityCallOptions {
-  asynchronous?: boolean; // Can be a little faster if provider allows (simultaneously getting gasPrice & gasLimit). chainId?: bigint; // Manually set.
-(Prevents replay attacks by ensuring the transaction is valid only for the intended blockchain network) provideChainId?: boolean; // Automatic - additional async request.
+  parallelFeeRequests?: boolean; // Can be a little faster if provider allows (simultaneously getting gasPrice & gasLimit). chainId?: bigint; // Manually set.
+(Prevents replay attacks by ensuring the transaction is valid only for the intended blockchain network) autoDetectChainId?: boolean; // Automatic - additional async request.
 (Prevents replay attacks by ensuring the transaction is valid only for the intended blockchain network) multiplier?: number; // Multiplier for gasPrise and gasLimit values. signals?: AbortSignal[]; // Can be passed for abort signal control timeoutMs?: number; // Timeout in milliseconds.
 If not provided, there is no default option.